johnnycodes69/Crypto-Sentiment-Dashboard/README.md

 # Twitter-Sentiment-Dashboard
-A Python utility to scrape and visualize sentiment on a given keyword.
-We now look at sources that are not Twitter so the name may have been short sighted
+A Python utility to scrape content, and visualize sentimen, on a given keywor (user defined).
+We now look at sources that are not Twitter, and these are selectable by the user, so the name may have been short sighted......